 No one wants to deal with the hassle of having braces.
-They are uncomfortable and expensive, restrict what you can eat, and require a lot of maintenance.
+They are uncomfortable and expensive, restrict what you can eat, and require much maintenance.
 If you’re an adult, they can be downright embarrassing.

-There are a few trade-offs, of course, the first and most well known being the increased cost.
+Of course, there are a few trade-offs, the first and most well-known being the increased cost.
 Invisalign can be much more expensive than regular braces, and insurances are less likely to cover them.

 There are also a few other factors that you will want to consider: medical recommendations, age, price range, timeline, and maintenance.
 We’ll discuss these below as factors that could impact your decision in the debate over Invisalign vs braces.

-Now, that’s not to say that your orthodontist’s word is law.
-Indeed, if you disagree with their assessment and feel like they are not making a good recommendation, you should seek a second opinion before you begin a long and costly treatment.
+That’s not to say that your orthodontist’s word is law.
+Indeed, suppose you disagree with their assessment and feel they are not making a good recommendation.
+In that case, you should seek a second opinion before you begin a lengthy and costly treatment.